nigel-sampson/nigel-sampson.github.io/about.md

 title: About
 ---

-I'm a software developer in the .NET ecosystem building cloud and mobile solutions since 2002.
-Increasingly I'm becoming involved with the open source community contributing to a number of projects.
+I've developed online solutions for companies and clients using the Microsoft .NET Framework since 2003.
+This has ranged from cloud based web applications, native mobile applications, custom API integrations and everything in between.
+Including owning the technical design, identifying trade offs and prioritizing tasks that lead to the highest business value.

+I'm confident giving technical presentations having spoken at conferences such as Tech-Ed NZ, NDC Sydney, Ignite NZ and .NET Conf as well as countless user groups.

+Throughout these projects I've lead teams of developers, and with code reviews, technical guidance and mentorship have built solid teams that tackled a wide variety of problems with success.

-I'm currently based in Auckland, New Zealand as a Staff Software Engineer at [Pushpay][pp].
+I'm currently based in Auckland, New Zealand as a Principal Software Engineer at [Pushpay][pp].

-## Open Source Projects

- - [Caliburn Micro][cm] - An opinionated MVVM framework for most xaml platforms, I'm primarily responsible for the modern platform ports and am now the project leader.
- - [Spinkit.Xaml][sk] - The conversion of popular CSS spinners to Windows 8 xaml for the Progress Ring control.
- - [Spectrum][spec] - A library to do colour space conversions in .NET and extended into xaml for palette declarations.
- - [Xbox Media Remote][xmr] - A Windows 8 app for browsing remote media sources and using Play To to send to the Xbox One, also functions as an example for [Calburn.Micro][cm] functionality.

 ## Talks

+ - [An Introduction to GraphQL in .NET Core][dotnet2019] - .NET Conf 2019
  - [Techniques in creating great cross platform apps][ndc17] - NDC Sydney 2017
  - [Cross Platform Apps with Caliburn.Micro][ndc] - NDC Sydney 2016 & Auckland Xamarin Meetups
  - [What's new in Windows 10 Anniversary Edition][win10] - Microsoft Ignite New Zealand 2016